[Estimated reading time: 2 minutes or as long as it takes to clean your teeth]

 If you’re ever in doubt about existing investments, you don’t understand the charges you’re paying, the product you’ve purchased, or the way your portfolio has been put together – please just shout.

-My team of Chartered Financial Practitioners offer a free second opinion in the form of the AES X-Ray Review™.
+My team of Chartered Financial Practitioners offer a second opinion in the form of an X-Ray Review™.
 This is designed to make sure you get the best expat financial advice, and the peace of mind and security that you deserve.